-- Do the water test for about 10 seconds, then stop and inspect inside of trunk.
+- Do the water test for about ten seconds, then stop and inspect inside of trunk.
 If you see water starting to trickle out from behind the tail light into the trunk well, you have a bad tail light seal that will need to be fixed.
-As you can see in the following image, water was pouring into the trunk well behind the driver’s side tail light on my E92 M3.
+As you can see in the following image, water was pouring into the left trunk well behind the tail light in our E92 M3.

 - Using an 8mm open end wrench, loosen the 3 nuts holding the tail light assembly to the frame.
 All you have to do is loosen them…they should be able to be spun off by hand.

 - Unplug the electrical connector from back of light (it pulls straight out).

 - Grasp tail light and remove it from the car.